isomerpages/sportsg-corp/media-centre/media-release/_posts/2011-04-05-post-Archery And Fencing To Be Introduced To National School Games 2011 Broadcast On Starhub.md

 description: ""
 image: ""
 ---
-## **Archery And Fencing To Be Introduced To National School Games 2011 Broadcast On Starhub's Supersports Arena Singapore**
+### **Archery And Fencing To Be Introduced To National School Games 2011 Broadcast On Starhub's Supersports Arena Singapore**

-ARCHERY AND FENCING TO BE INTRODUCED TO NATIONAL SCHOOL GAMES 2011 BROADCAST ON STARHUB'S SUPERSPORTS ARENA 2011 Edition to Feature Team Singapore Youth Athletes and Alternative Viewing Platforms via Android and Apple iOS Applications
+2011 Edition to Feature Team Singapore Youth Athletes and Alternative Viewing Platforms via Android and Apple iOS Applications

 **Singapore, 5 April 2011** - The Ministry of Education (MOE), Singapore Sports Council (SSC) and StarHub are collaborating for the second year running to broadcast the National School Games (NSG) on StarHub's sports channel SuperSports Arena (Starhub TV Channel 201), available free to all StarHub TV customers.